flix-tech/kube-job-cleaner/README.rst

 There are a few options:

-``--seconds``
+``--timeout-finished-seconds``
-    Number of seconds after job completion to remove the job (default: 1 hour) ``--timeout-seconds``
+    Delete all finished pods annotated with "cleanup-finished" and jobs older than (default: 1 hour) ``--timeout-all-seconds``
     Kill all jobs after X seconds (default: never) ``--dry-run``
-    Do not actually remove any jobs, only print what would be done
+    Do not actually remove any objects, only print what would be done